42Crunch/resources/deployment-guides/Minikube/README.md

    The API should score around 89/100 in API Contract Security Audit: the API contract description in this file has been optimized, in particular for data definition quality (such as inbound headers, query params, access tokens, and responses JSON schema).
 This implies we can use it as-is to configure our firewall.

-5. In the main menu on the left, click **Protection** to launch the protection wizard
+5. In the main menu on the left, click **Protect** to launch the protection wizard

 6. Select the `PixiTest` API collection, and the Pixi API, and enter a name for the protection token.
 This unique token is used later in this guide to configure the API Firewall.
     ![Create protection configuration](./graphics/42c_CreateProtection.png?raw=true "Create protection configuration")